godotengine/godot-docs/classes/class_animationplayer.rst

 - void **advance** **(** :ref:`float<class_float>` delta **)**

 Shifts position in the animation timeline.
 Delta is the time in seconds to shift.
+Events between the current frame and ``delta`` are handled.

 .. _class_AnimationPlayer_method_animation_get_next: